EPA grants Stitt request for state oversight on tribal lands

 “As Administrator Wheeler’s letter correctly points out, the State of Oklahoma did not seek to expand or increase its regulation over new areas of the state, but rather to continue to regulate those areas where the state has consistently implemented these environmental programs under the steady oversight of the U.S. EPA,” Stitt said.

-The decision drew a swift rebuke from some tribal leaders.
+The decision drew a swift rebuke from other tribal leaders.
 Cherokee Nation Principal Chief Chuck Hoskin Jr. said he was disappointed that the EPA ignored his tribe’s request to consult individually with the agency about the change.

 “Unfortunately, the governor’s decision to invoke a 2005 federal law ignores the longstanding relationships between state agencies and the Cherokee Nation,” Hoskin said in a statement.
 “All Oklahomans benefit when the Tribes and state work together in the spirit of mutual respect and this knee-jerk reaction to curtail tribal jurisdiction is not productive.”